Graduate and Professional Education

 All students should consult their academic advisors before enrolling in any course on a pass/no pass basis.

-Second Master’s DegreeA “second master’s degree” is any master’s degree pursued after a first master’s degree is earned at USC.
-The maximum number of units which may be applied toward the second master’s degree for course work taken from a first master’s degree at USC is: 4 units toward degree programs requiring 24-32 units; 8 units toward programs requiring 33-40 units; 12 units toward programs requiring 41 or more units.
-Second master’s degrees are not allowed in the same program of study for students who earned their first master’s degree at USC.
+Second Master's DegreeA "second master's degree" is any master's degree pursued after a first master's degree is earned at USC or another university.
+The maximum number of units which may be applied toward the second master's degree for course work taken from the first master's degree is: four units toward degree programs requiring 24-32 units; eight units toward programs requiring 33-40 units; 12 units toward programs requiring 41 or more units.
+Second master's degrees are not allowed in the same program of study for students who earned their first master's degree at USC.

-For students who earned their first master’s degree at another institution, no course work may be repeated from the first program of study and no unit credit from the first program of study may be counted toward the second master’s degree.
-Subject credit could be awarded if approved through a petition process to the dean of the degree program.
+For students who earned their first master's degree at another institution, no course work may be repeated from the first program of study and no units from the first program of study may be counted toward the second master's degree.
 Program exceptions require approval of the University Committee on Curriculum and are listed in the departmental sections of this catalogue.
 No individual exceptions are allowed.

 Enrollment StatusTo be considered full time, a master's level student must be enrolled in a minimum of eight units of 400- and 500-level course work, and a doctoral level student must be enrolled in a minimum of six units of 500-level and above course work.
 All graduate assistants are classified as full-time students during the semester(s) of their appointments as long as they are enrolled for the minimum units required for their assistantship.
 In order to make normal progress toward the timely completion of course work for a graduate degree, most students will be enrolled for 12 units; 16 units will constitute a maximum load.
 Students wishing to carry more than 16 units must have prior permission from the degree-conferring unit; such permission will be granted only in exceptional circumstances.